CristianDavideConte/universalSmoothScroll/README.md

 # Demo
 You can try most of the API functionalities on [my personal website](https://cristiandavideconte.github.io/myPersonalWebPage/).<br>
-You can also take a look at how the single features are implemented on [this playground](https://cristiandavideconte.github.io/universalSmoothScroll/).
+You can also take a look at how single features are implemented on [this playground](https://cristiandavideconte.github.io/universalSmoothScroll/).

 # How to install
 ## NPM: